MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/omnichannel-administrator.md

 ## Access Omnichannel for Customer Service for administrators

 1. Provision the Omnichannel for Customer Service app.
-Follow the steps given in [Provision Omnichannel for Customer Service](omnichannel-provision-license.md) to set up and enable the Omnichannel for Customer Service app in your Dynamics 365 instance.
+Follow the steps given in [Provision Omnichannel for Customer Service](omnichannel-provision-license.md) to set up and enable the Omnichannel for Customer Service app in your instance.

 2. Once the app is enabled, go to the apps page, navigate to the app switcher and then select **Omnichannel Administration**.